Respect for Human Rights and the Development of Diversity

 The Mitsubishi Chemical Holdings (MCHC) Group has established the Mitsubishi Chemical Holdings Group Global Policy on Respecting Human Rights, Employment and Labor[PDF].
 In light of the Universal Declaration of Human Rights and United Nations Global Compact, MCC has adopted this policy as its action guidelines.

 In addition to implementing the necessary employee education to ensure respect for individual dignity and rights, MCC forbids child labor and forced labor and strives to maintain proper working conditions.
 Through these efforts, MCC seeks to fulfill its corporate social responsibility to ensure that the rights of all its stakeholders are respected.
-We are now preparing to create a human rights due diligence system based on the United Nations Guiding Principles on Business and Human Rights.
+We have also begun to create a human rights due diligence system based on the United Nations Guiding Principles on Business and Human Rights.

 Within the company, we maintain systems for dealing with human rights issues appropriately.
 Specifically, we are implementing a variety of educational and other initiatives, including rank-specific training and e-learning, aimed at deepening awareness and knowledge of human rights.
 In addition, we are promulgating a clear message of zero tolerance for harassment while working to improve awareness and mindsets.
 At each plant, we have appointed harassment counselors, to whom employees can go to seek help or guidance related to harassment or human rights issues.